BennyTheDev/tap-protocol-specs/README.md

 #### Example

 The below example will send 1000 tap tokens to each address.
 Tokens and amounts can be mixed.
-There is no restriction on the amount if items (receivers).
+There is no restriction on the amount of items (receivers).

 ```javascript
 {